 A Pareto chart is a bar graph or the combination of bar and line graphs.
-It is used to represent a set of data in a bar graph chart.
+The purpose of using this chart is to represent a set of data in a bar graph chart.
 The individual values are represented by the length of the bars and the line shows the combined total.
 The values are expressed from the longest bar to the shortest bar in the graph.
 These charts are also created using the excel sheets.
 Basically these graph gives statistical information on a bulk of information for each category.
 Hence, its a part of Mathematical statistics.

 Pareto chart is also called a Pareto diagram and Pareto analysis.
 It is named for the Italian economist Vilfredo Pareto, who described Pareto principle, according to which roughly 80% of the outcomes come from 20% of the conditions, for many events.
 This assumption is used in calculations of business profit or population of any country.
 Hence, it is a part of probability and statistics.

 Let us learn how to make use of Pareto chart for various applications.

 - Firstly, determine the classifications you will use to arrange the items in the bar graph.